mo4dawg/mo4dawg.github.io/_posts/2017-03-02-start of year.md

 My January and February totals are lame.
 I did not run at all the last week of February because of the knee thingy.
 I have an appointment with my orthopedic doctor, but it is all the way out to April 11.
 That is not good.

 On a brighter note, I did run yesterday.
 But I cut it short, to about 4.5 miles because I need to avoid overdoing it.
 My best run in February was on Feb 13 which is the last time I ran my full training run.
 That run was 6.85 miles for a 9:33 pace which is a full minute off my October/November pace.

+My goal was to be in the 12-15 runs per month range and to keep my times from falling off too far over the winter.
+I failed on both. :(

 So here are the lame recaps for January and February.

 All runs: